 If a trust permits the beneficiary to withdraw all or a part of the trust principal after attaining a specified age and the beneficiary attains that age but fails to withdraw all of the principal that she is permitted to withdraw, a trustee is not required to pay her or her estate the undistributed income attributable to the portion of the principal that she left in the trust.
 The assumption underlying this rule is that the beneficiary has either provided for the disposition of the trust assets (including the undistributed income) by exercising a power of appointment that she has been given or has not withdrawn the assets because she is willing to have the principal and undistributed income be distributed under the terms of the trust.
 If the beneficiary has the power to withdraw 25% of the trust principal, the trustee must pay to her or her estate the undistributed income from the 75% that she cannot withdraw.

 Article 5.1.
-Allocation of Receipts During Administration of Trust: Receipts from Entities
+Allocation of Receipts During Administration of Trust: Receipts From Entities applies, a business or activity to which Section 16352 applies, or an asset-backed security to which Section 16367 applies.

 § 16350.
 Character of receipts [UPAIA § 401]